 The art gallery above the tea rooms features exhibitions by local artists.

-For relaxation, there are walled gardens, shrubberies and lovingly tended flower beds, woodland walks, and an abundance of wildlife to watch along the shore.
+For relaxation, there are walled gardens, shrubberies and lovingly tended flower beds, woodland walks, and abundant wildlife to watch along the shore.

 For a family picnic, games on the front lawn, or time out for reflection, an afternoon at Upton Country Park offers a peaceful retreat from all the excitement at Rockley Park.